 The best way to learn is to do.
 Especially in math and science, it's not enough just to know the theory, you also have to be able to work the problems you're given.

-I've just finished my degree in Physics in the Honors College at the University of South Carolina, with two minors in Aerospace Engineering and Math.
+I've just finished my degree in Physics, with two minors in Aerospace Engineering and Math.

-I've tutored and taught throughout most of high school and college, for students of all ages (2nd grade to college), and for students of all learning abilities (learning disabilites to gifted students).
-I'm comfortable with Common Core Math if you are struggling to teach it to your child, and comfortable with advanced questions if your child is precocious.
+I tutored and taught throughout most of high school and college, for students of all ages (2nd grade to college), and for students of all learning abilities (learning disabilites to gifted students).
+I'm comfortable with Common Core math if you are struggling to teach it to your child and with advanced questions if your child is precocious.